 TriMas' reportable operating segments are business units that provide unique products and services.
 Each operating segment is independently managed, requires different technology and marketing strategies and has separate financial information evaluated regularly by the Company's chief operating decision maker in determining resource allocation and assessing performance.
-During the first quarter of 2006, the Company re-aligned its operating segments and management structure to better focus its various businesses' product line offerings by industry, end customer markets, and related channels of distribution.
-Segment information has been revised to conform to this current structure and presentation.
 TriMas has five operating segments involved in the manufacture and sale of products described below.
 Within these operating segments, there are no individual products or product families for which reported revenues accounted for more than 10% of the Company's consolidated revenues.